Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 We have also covered how this new token can be implemented as a diamond standard, managed by the issuing team and what are the main requirements (security, decentralization, compliance, privacy and transparency) and challenges (velocity of circulation and wallets) for its adoption.

-Finally we have described how the adoption of this new token could empower the strangled real economy.
+Finally we have described how the adoption of this new token could empower the squish real economy.

 <br/><br/><div class="divider div-transparent div-dot"></div><br/><br/><br/>